Coronavirus Information and School Operations

-Darden's return to Grounds in fall 2020 and the ongoing coronavirus pandemic have created a number of changes to the School's operations and questions for Darden stakeholders.
+The ongoing coronavirus pandemic has created a number of changes to the School's operations and questions for Darden stakeholders.
 This webpage provides answers to frequently asked questions relevant to Darden School faculty.

 The FAQ provides answers based on the latest plans and information available.
 Information may change based on the spread of COVID-19, the advice of public health experts or an order by the Virginia Department of Health.
 The top priority will always be keeping our community safe — and we will continue to update FAQ pages and other communications to inform you as circumstances require adjustments.
 Questions for leadership?
 Fill out this form.
 For communication questions or to offer suggestions related to the Return to Darden Grounds website, please write to [email protected].

 How are Darden and the University of Virginia keeping students, parents, faculty and staff informed?